Time

 The exhibition project Post Colonial Flagship Store (PCFS) tackles the

-structures and methods of a new worldwide economic colonialism, presenting
+structures and methods of a new worldwide economic colonialism,

 16 artworks in the camouflage of commercial culture.
 What the colonial